expo/expo/packages/eslint-plugin-expo/docs/rules/noEnvVarDestructuring.md

 ## Rule Details

-This rule aims to prevent users from encountering errors due to descturcturing environment variables.
+This rule aims to prevent users from encountering errors due to destructuring environment variables.

 Examples of **incorrect** code for this rule: